MichelleKendall/MichelleKendall.github.io/_posts/2018-01-26-Tree-comparisons.md

 ---
- layout: article
 title: Tree comparisons
- categories: blog
+date: 2018-01-26
- excerpt: Why do we need to be able to compare trees in biologically meaningful ways?
+description: Why do we need to be able to compare trees in biologically meaningful ways?
- image:
-  teaser: phylocladus_teaser.JPG
+categories:
+  - metrics
+  - phylogenetics
-  feature: jacaranda_banner.JPG
+image: jacaranda_banner.JPG
+author_staff_member: michelle
 ---

 Much of my postdoctoral research in 2014-2018 was concerned with tree comparisons.
 Here's a brief overview of the problems which make tree comparison important, and what we've contributed to address the problems.